hartwigmedical/hmftools/orange/README.md

     1. Variants that are hotspots but not part of the reporting gene panel.
     1. Variants which have clinical evidence but are not part of the reporting gene panel.
     1. Coding variants that are not reported but are phased with variants that are reported.
-    1. Variants that are considered relevant for tumor type classification according to CUPPA.
+    1. Variants that are considered relevant for tumor type classification according to Cuppa.
  - Other regions with amps or autosomal losses:
     1. Any chromosomal band location with at least one gene lost or fully amplified or loss is considered potentially interesting.
-        - For a band with at least one gene amplified, the gene with the highest minimum copy number is picked.
+        - For a band with more than one gene amplified, the gene with the highest minimum copy number is picked.
         - For a band with a loss that has no losses reported in this band already, a random gene is picked.
     1. A maximum of 10 additional gains (sorted by minimum copy number) and 10 additional losses are reported as potentially interesting.
  - Other potentially relevant fusions: